 But writing isn’t nearly as disreputable as drugs, so.

 Another five years passed before I actually finished my first novel (Book #1 of that epic trilogy, which still only has two books).
 I opted to indie-pub a couple years after that.
 Since then, I’ve bounced through dystopia-lite, rewritten fairy tales, Beowulf-inspired adventures, and time travel.
 The epic trilogy-that-isn’t bides its time in the shadows.

 Long story short, I’m a writer.
 I’m a fantasy writer.
 And I love it.
 I love the versatility that a fantasy setting gives.
 Themes, characters, magic and mayhem: I love all of it.
 So to my sophomore English teacher I say, “Yes, fantasy.”

 Because in the end, all fiction is fantasy in one way or another.
 Some of it’s simply more up front about it.

-Also, as of May 2017, I have an imprint, Eulalia Skye Press.
+As of May 2017, I have an imprint, Eulalia Skye Press.
 The site hosts my book publishing announcements.